 When my mother decided to relax my hair when I was 12, I bawled my eyes out because I didn’t want it straight.
 I didn’t want hair whose ends I couldn’t loop at the end of a braid.
 I didn’t want to look “mainstream,” I wanted to look like the girls from my favorite folktale stories.
 I wanted to look like me.

-I would essentially troll my college roommate (who, to me, was the black I’d never be) and her friends because I didn’t want them anywhere near me.
-I didn’t want them to see how much unlike them I was.
+I would essentially troll my college roommate (who, to me, was the black I’d never be) and her friends, creating personas that would guarantee they'd dislike me even further.
+I didn’t want them to see how unlike them I was.
 They would never accept me, and it was so important that they did, facilitating rejection was the preferable route.
 It was easier to isolate myself than be admitted into a group for whom my existence would be a constant source of disappointment.

 I was fucking confused.